Galada Finance Ltd.

-Key audit matters are those matters that in our professional judgment were of mostsigni cance in our audit of the financial statements of the current period.
-These matterswere addressed in the context of our audit of the standalonefinancial statements as a whole and informing our opinion thereon and we do not providea separate opinion on these matters.
+Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent period.
+These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.

 Management's Responsibility for the Standalone Financial Statements

 The Company's Board of Directors is responsible for the mattersstated in section 134(5) of the Act with respect to the preparation of these standalonefinancial statements that give a true and fair view of the financial position financialperformance total comprehensive loss changes in equity and cash flows of the Company inaccordance with the Ind AS and other accounting principles generally accepted in India.This responsibility also includes maintenance of adequate accounting records in accordancewith the provisions of the Act for safeguarding the assets of the Company and forpreventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of

 The standalone financial statements that give a true and fair view andare free from material misstatement whether due to fraud or error.

 In preparing the standalone financial statements management isresponsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless management either intends to liquidate the Company or to ceaseoperations or has no realistic alternative but to do so.